icedevml/kms-csr-tool/README.md

 # Google Cloud KMS - CSR generation tool

+> [!CAUTION]
+> This project is archived and is not maintained anymore.
+> Please see [icedevml/pykmstool](https://github.com/icedevml/pykmstool) for a modernized and maintained version of this tool.

 This tool could help you to generate a Certificate Signing Request (CSR) using a key that was generated inside a HSM provided by Google Cloud KMS.
 Especially, such CSRs might be demanded by a Certificate Authority in order to issue a certificate.

 ## No warranty on the tool